awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.6.10, October 21, 2016 =
+* Fix: JavaScript error when removing a product from a payment that does not contain a fee.

 = 2.6.9, October 20, 2016 =
 * Fix: Negative fees associated with cart item do not affect cart item earnings.